 Dividends

 Shareholders earn dividend income when companies have excess profits.
-They’re generally offered on a quarterly basis, and all one has to do to earn them is simply hold shares of a stock.
+Dividends are generally offered on a quarterly basis, and if you hold shares of a stock you could earn them.

 However, because dividend payments depend on company performance, they’re not guaranteed, those relying on them to live should have other income sources (including substantial savings accounts) as a back up income stream.